Fsu0413/QtCompile/library/999-Misc/001-Notes for this repo.md

 * Compatibility
 Binaries of the same major releases are compatible.
 It is no need to concern.
 * Lazy
-Don't compare laziness with me.
-I feel lazy for comparing.
+Don't compare laziness with me, I feel lazy for comparing.
 * Other reasons
-I have no idea if there is any other reasons.
+I have no idea if there are any other reasons.

 ## Notes on the distributed compressed files (Updated 2020.6.4)